 That’s not the case with an HSA.
 When you use HSA funds for qualified medical expenses, the entire withdrawal is 100% tax free.

 So which expenses are eligible for tax-free HSA withdrawals?
-The list is quite broad and includes things like:
+The list of HSA eligible expenses is quite broad and includes things like:

 - Chiropractic services